Translation can be a powerful investment in your business, generating significant ROI. However, decision-makers tend to view it as a cost center.

 DTP costs are typically billed at a per-hour rate in addition to the per-word translation rates for each document.
 If the chosen file type does not preserve formatting or pagination, or in the case of foreign text expansion or shrinking compared to the source, the DTP team may have to start from scratch, driving up costs.

 Sending original files reduces costs (and accelerates the process).
 For example, if you submit a user manual in PDF format, the DTP team can recreate it in the target language, but it will be time-consuming.
 But if you submit the InDesign or Publisher files used to generate the PDF, they can insert the translated copy directly into that file.

 Learn more about file types for technical documentation translation.

 The Lowest Bid May Cost You More in the Long Run

 This may seem counterintuitive: the best way to save on localization is to choose the company with the lowest translation rates, right?

-When you select a language services provider, look at the value they offer rather than their translation rates.
-This will guarantee you savings in the long run—not just savings in terms of cost, but also in reduced time to market and less time spent by internal resources, which will translate to peace of mind and the confidence to launch in new markets.
+When you select a translation agency, look at the value they offer rather than their translation rates.
+This will guarantee you savings in the long run—not just in terms of cost but also in reduced time to market and less time spent by internal resources, which will translate to peace of mind and the confidence to launch new markets.

 The added value is in efficient project management, vendor sourcing and management, knowledge of your industry and your target markets, terminology management, responsiveness, and quick turnaround times that improve the overall customer experience.
 Look also for turnkey solutions and an easily scalable business model to assure your translation partner can accommodate your increasing demands and continue to meet your translation needs as you grow.